The submission of articles to Detox & Cure is subject to specific criteria in their content and presentation.

 - Profile pages parked for the purpose of backlinking without submitting articles will be deleted.
 Checks are completed on all profiles to ensure the community consists of writers who are publishing content for legitimate purposes.

 - Any images you use on Detox & Cure must be original images that you have full usage rights to.
+Generated images, providing they are contextual, which are of acceptable quality and resolution are ok to use.

 - Optimal image dimensions for the featured image is a minimum of 1000px by 600px.
 If your images are larger than this our system will crop the images to a suitable size.
 To avoid losing aspects of the image that are important or required, you can use tools like BeFunky, Picmonkey, PhotoShop, or Canva to make the required adjustments before submitting.